ember-learn/cli-guides/guides/advanced-use/pods.md

 Ember CLI offers two different options for the layout of project files - `classic` and `pods`.

+## Classic Layout
+The classic project structure is the default when creating a new Ember app or addon.
 The classic project structure organizes the filesystem by entity types.

 For example, if you have a `post` resource and a `tags` component in your project, the `classic` structure would have this filesystem:

 ```sh
 app